top of page

 • Leashed dogs are allowed.
 Lead length can't be more than 10 feet total.
 And of course, if we find a dog to be overly aggressive or agitated by the crowd or other animals, they could be asked to leave.

-• All fires must be self-contained and off the ground.
+• No open flames allowed.
 No fire pits or fire rings can be dug into the ground.
-Someone in your crew must be within 10 feet of the fire at all times.
+Someone in your crew must be within 10 feet of any grill or heating apparatus at all times.

-• State Park quiet hours will apply from 10 pm to 8 am Saturday night.
+• State Park quiet hours will apply from 10 pm to 8 am.

 Friday Set-up Option: Crews can come pick out a 10x10 area and bring things to set up in the Valley Village area on Friday, 12 pm to 4 pm.
 Please stake down any canopy tents well in case there is bad weather overnight.
 No food should be left in the Valley Village area Friday so that wildlife aren't attracted.
 There will be no supervision in Valley Village so set-up and leave things at your own risk.